-The following financial statements summarize the financial position and the results of operations for the years ended June 30, 2018 and 2017.
+The following financial statements summarize the financial position and the results of operations for the years ended June 30, 2019 and 2018.
 (See pages 14 and 15.)

-• Total fund balance decreased approximately \$508,557 or 8%, in comparison to the previous year end amount.
-Because these statements are on a cash-basis and most program expenditures are financed through this fund prior to "draw-down" of federal revenues, it should be noted that the last provider payment run for the SFY 2018 occurred on June 29 for \$960,493.
+Total fund balance decreased approximately \$278,371, or 5%, in comparison to the previous year end amount.
+Because these statements are on a cash-basis and most program expenditures are financed through this fund prior to "draw-down" of federal revenues, it should be noted that the last provider payment run for the SFY 2019 occurred on June 27 for \$1,314,902 and associated federal funds were drawn -down on July 2.

-- Total revenues reflect a 4% increase when compared to the prior year.
-While there was no state appropriation, federal revenues and premiums increased 4% and 7%, respectfully.
-Investment revenues were down 26%, or \$23,641. - Medical, dental and prescription drug expenditures comprise approximately 92% of WVCHIP's total costs.
-These expenditures increased 7% compared to the prior year.
-Most service lines show increases, with the highest increases in the Other Services, Therapy, Medical Transportation, and Outpatient Mental Health service lines.
-These increases appear to be results of claims payment system's corrections and resulting payments from those corrections that were made throughout the first half of SFY 2018. - Administrative costs accounted for 8% of overall expenditures.
-These expenditures increased \$82,776, representing an increase of 1.8%.
-It should be noted that although administrative costs increased slightly throughout the year (the two highest costs are payments to the claims processing vendor and pharmacy benefit manager that are based on a per-member-per-month and enrollment increased throughout the year), outstanding payables on June 30 decreased substantially by 60%. - The program was 2% over its budgeted amount for the year, but sufficient funding was available to cover this variance.
-The variance was most likely due to claims payment systems corrections and payments of claims that did not pay correctly in prior years.
-Also, the program paid-down outstanding accounts payable from the year prior. - The program has \$42,907,026 federal dollars available at the end of SFY 2018.
-Draw-downs for SCHIP totaled \$50,298,321 (including \$960,493 in-transit) and MCHIP totaled \$21,534,513 (including \$6,752,206 in-transit).
+- Total revenues reflect a 5% increase when compared to the prior year.
+While there was no state appropriation, federal revenues and premiums increased 4% and 6%, respectfully.
+Investment revenues were up 193%, or \$130,122. - Medical, dental, and prescription drug expenditures comprise approximately 93% of WVCHIP's total costs.
+These expenditures increased 5% compared to the prior year.
+Increases in medical, dental, and prescription drug costs are further analyzed in the following section. - Administrative costs accounted for 7% of overall expenditures.
+These expenditures decreased \$957,934, representing a decrease of 21%.
+It should be noted that although administrative costs decreased, outstanding payables on June 30 increased substantially by 93%.
+Payment processing changes at the state level impacted the program's administrative payments as it became acclimated to the new payment processes. - The program was slightly under its budgeted amount for the year, by \$124,287. - The program had \$36,472,721 federal dollars available at the end of SFY 2019.
+Draw-downs for SCHIP totaled \$52,890,124 (including \$1,634,819 in-transit) and MCHIP totaled \$38,648,209 (including \$12,670,947 in-transit).